TheFixerDevelopment/SkyblockPE/README.md

 ### Contributions
 You are free to contribute to this project, any kind of help is accepted.
 ### Where I can download it?
-Download link for Github coming soon, but you can download it on poggit [Here](https://poggit.pmmp.io/ci/TheFixerDevelopment/SkyblockPE/SkyBlock)
+You can download the plugin on the github page [Here!](https://github.com/TheFixerDevelopment/SkyblockPE/releases/tag/v0.0.1-BETA) or you can download it on poggit [Here](https://poggit.pmmp.io/ci/TheFixerDevelopment/SkyblockPE/SkyBlock)